-If you see an orphaned animal in acute distress, then you should - after considering the common sense in the respective situation - also save it.
+If you see an orphaned animal in acute distress, then you should save it - after considering common sense in the respective situation.
 No living creature deserves to suffer.

-However, do not try to raise a fawn that has been hit by a car yourself, but give it to an expert rescue center in the vicinity.
-It is best to report the accident to the police, who will then locate the hunting leaseholder or gamekeeper.
+For example, do not try to raise a fawn that has been hit by a car yourself, but give it to a specialist rescue center nearby.
+It is best to report the accident to the police, who will then locate the hunting tenant or gamekeeper.

-If you don't have much time to be more active for animals yourself, you can also support existing organizations and associations that do this every day.
-For example, by financially supporting their work for the protection of animals with a (regular) donation.
+If you don't have a lot of time to do more for animals yourself, you can also support existing organizations and associations that do this every day.
+For example, by financially supporting their work to protect animals with a (regular) donation.

-I have given you here a List with recommendable animal welfare organizations who will surely be happy about your support.
+I have given you here a List with recommendable animal welfare organizations who are sure to appreciate your support.

-The way we have treated animals will be looked upon with disgust by future generations.
-From this moment on, no one can claim not to have known about all the atrocities committed by mankind against animals.
-We must learn to question their connection with our own habits and behaviors.
+Future generations will look with disgust at the way we have treated animals.
+From this moment on, no one will be able to claim that they were unaware of all the atrocities committed by mankind against animals.
+We must learn to question their connection with our own habits and behavior.
 No one should look the other way when animal cruelty is observed.
-And no one should allow animals to suffer for our meals, entertainment, or clothing.
+And no one should allow animals to suffer for our meals, our entertainment or our clothes.

 Do you agree?
 And do you have any questions or suggestions about this article on animal cruelty?
-Then just write me a comment.
+Then simply write me a comment.

-PS.: Feel free to look around a bit in the Animal welfare blog around.
-There you will find many more tips on how to actively support animals in your everyday life.
+PS.: Feel free to look around a bit in the animal welfare blog around.
+There you will find many more tips on how to actively or simply incidentally stand up for animals in your everyday life.

 ₃ J. Schultz, Landestierärztekammer: Gewalt gegen Tiere: Tierquälerei als Indiz für Gewalt gegen Menschen, available at https://t1p.de/p8wi.
 [19.03.2020].